Thomascountz/ctf_writeups/picoctf/forensics/tunn3l_v1s10n.md

 There are more requirements in the docs.

 > Byte 1,2 should be [0x4D 0x42]: 424D
+>
 > Bytes 3-6 (Images Size) 0000073E
+>
 > Bytes 7,8 (Must be zero) 0000
+>
 > Bytes 9,10 (Must be zero) 0000
+>
 > Bytes 11-14 (Image offset) 00000036
+>
 > Bytes 15-18 (size of BITMAPINFOHEADER structure, must be 40 [0x28]) 00000028
+>
 > Bytes 19-22 (image width) 00000018
+>
 > Bytes 23-26 (image height) 00000019
+>
 > Bytes 27,28 (number of planes in the image, must be 1) 0001
+>
 > Bytes 29,30 (number of bits per pixel (1, 4, 8, or 24 [0x18])) 0018
+>
 > -- Note 24 bit color, is three bytes of red, green and blue, each
+>
 > [source](https://asecuritysite.com/forensics/bmp?file=activated.bmp)

 Our "bad"-byte sequence are located at bytes 11-12 and bytes 15-16.
-If we look at the requirements above, bytes 11-14 represent the image offset, and therotically that could be 0000d0ba?
+If we look at the requirements above, bytes 11-14 represent the image offset, and theoretically that could be 0000d0ba?
 Bytes 15-18, however, _must_ be 0000002B, but in our case, it's not.
 Let's look at the next 16 bytes.

 ```shell
 $ hexdump -C tunn3l_v1s10n | head -n 2